farirpgs/fari-app/README.md

 - [x] RETHINK HOW TO ROLL CHARACTER
 - [x] readonly drag and drop for players on aspects
 - [x] readonly remove consequence for players on aspects
+- [ ] I found a bug.
+When i was editing the page label, i accidentally lost focus after deleting all the text. i couldn't find the place to click to get the cursor back.
+What if the "click to edit" area wasn't the text element, but the whole tab box (at the top, not the body).

 # storybook